satpalsr/sdk/docs/server.playerui.md

 </td><td>

 Locks or unlocks the player's mouse pointer.
+If the pointer is unlocked with lockPointer(false), the player will not be able to use in-game inputs or camera controls from the mouse pointer until `player.ui.lockPointer(true)`<!-- -->, or in your game's client UI html with `hytopia.lockPointer(true)`<!-- -->.

 </td></tr>